Citigroup: Capital Driven Recovery Play (NYSE:C)

 Citigroup: Capital Driven Recovery Play

-Citi has suspended dividend payments while it weathers the COVID-19 storm.
+Citi has suspended stock buybacks while it weathers the COVID-19 storm.

 Capital held back now can fuel powerful distribution to shareholders when it is deployed.